ukgov-equality-hub/ethnicity-facts-and-figures/README_DATA.md

 These are accessed through a master endpoint

 - \<dimension>/chartbuilder
-The master endpoint uses one further new Dimension field - chart_source.
-Its behaviour is to open the chartbuilder version specified by chart_source but default to Chartbuilder 2
+The master endpoint uses one further new Dimension field - chart_builder_version.
+Its behaviour is to open the chartbuilder version specified by chart_builder_version but default to Chartbuilder 2